enkidevs/curriculum/General/Networking/tools-to-interact-with-networks.md

 In addition, getting to know how the *tools of the trade* work will give you a better insight of how **networks** work in the end and vice-versa.

-Be it for entirely informational purposes or for troubleshooting, it's important to know the tools of the trade to fully understand computer networks.

-The most known and used utilities include:
+Some of the most known and used netowrking utilities include:

 - `ping` - tests the availability of remote hosts by echoing a packet to the destination
 - `traceroute` - provides information about the path of a packet towards a destination